Musicals101.com

 Producer

 Fryer produced a number of films, including The Boston Strangler, The Prime of Miss Jean Brodie and the poorly received screen version of Mame.
-Back on Broadway, he produced the underrated Chicago (1975), was on the producing teams for On the 20th Century (1978), the Tony-winning Sweeney Todd (1979) and two major flops -- Merrily We Roll Along (1981) and A Doll's Life (1982).
-While serving as artistic director for the Ahmanson Theatre in Los Angeles, Fryer co-produced the Broadway debuts of Noises Off (1983) and Benefactors (1985).
+Back on Broadway, he produced the underrated Chicago (1975), was on the producing teams for On the 20th Century (1978), the Tony-winning Sweeney Todd (1979) -- and the distinguished failures Merrily We Roll Along (1981) and A Doll's Life (1982).
+While serving as artistic director for the Ahmanson Theatre in Los Angeles, Fryer co-produced the Broadway productions of Noises Off (1983), Benefactors (1985) and Wild Honey (1986).
 He died of complications from Parkinson's disease at age 79.

 Gay, John